ARTbio/GalaxyKickStart/README.md

 bash install.sh;
 ```
 Warnings:

 -your S.O. user must be sudo to do this.

 -your S.O. must have apt packages candidates for OpenSSH client and git.

--your S.O. must have at least 4GB of RAM
+-your S.O. must have at least 4GB of RAM.